Cactoidal/Chronomancer/README.md

 * Local Token (the address of the token you will be transferring; naturally, you must have a balance to provide fast transfers)

-* Remote Networks and Tokens (the networks you will monitor for incoming messages, and the contract addresses of the token on those networks)
+* Remote Networks and Tokens (the networks you will monitor for outgoing messages, and the contract addresses of the token on those networks)

 * Minimum Transfer (the smallest token transfer you are willing to provide)